LastAncientOne/Data-Science/README.md

         - Binary, nominal data, and ordinal data
         Categorical variables take category or label values and place an individual into one of several groups.
   - Type of data measurements
     1. Nominal - names or labels variable
+    For example, gender: male and female.
+Other examples include eye colour and hair colour.
     2. Ordinal - non-numeric concepts like satisfaction, happiness, discomfort, etc.
+    For example: is rating happiness on a scale of 1-10.
     3. Interval - numeric scales in which we know both the order and the exact differences between the values
-    For example: Likert scale is type of data.
+    For example: interval data is temperature, the difference in temperature between 10-20 degrees is the same as the difference in temperature between 20-30 degrees.
+Likert scale is type of data.
 Likert scale is composed of a series of four or more Likert-type items that represent similar questions combined into a single composite score/variable.
 Likert scale data can be analyzed as interval data, i.e. the mean is the best measure of central tendency. use means and standard deviations to describe the scale.
 For example, it is a rating scale, often found on survey forms, that measures how people feel about something.
 It includes a series of questions that you ask people to answer, and ideally 5-7 balanced responses people can choose from.
 It often comes with a neutral midpoint.
     4. Ratio - measurement scales
+    For example: data it must have a true zero, meaning it is not possible to have negative values in ratio data.
+Ratio data is measurements of height be that centimetres, metres, inches or feet.